Victor Scheinman

 Victor David Scheinman (December 28, 1942 – September 20, 2016) was an American pioneer in the field of robotics.

 He was born in Augusta, Georgia, where his father Léonard was stationed with the US Army.
-At the end of the war the family moved to Brooklyn and his father returned to work as a professor of psychiatry.
+At the end of the war, the family moved to Brooklyn and his father returned to work as a professor of psychiatry.
 His mother taught at a Hebrew school.

-Scheinman first experience with robots was watching The Day the Earth Stood Still around age 8 or 9.
+Scheinman's first experience with robots was watching The Day the Earth Stood Still around age 8 or 9.
 The movie frightened him and his father suggested building a wooden model as therapy.
-Scheinman sttended the now-defunct New Lincoln School in New York where, in the late 1950s, he designed and constructed a voice-controlled typewriter as a science fair project.
+Scheinman attended the now-defunct New Lincoln School in New York where, in the late 1950s, he designed and constructed a voice-controlled typewriter as a science fair project.
 This endeavor gave him entry into MIT as an undergraduate in engineering, as well as providing a foundation for his later inventions.

 Education

-Scheinman attended MIT as an undergraduate, starting at age 16 and completed a degree in Aeronautics and Astronautics in 1963.
+Scheinman attended MIT as an undergraduate, starting at age 15, and completed a degree in Aeronautics and Astronautics in 1963.
 He was president of the Model Airplane Club and had a summer job at Sikorsky Aircraft.
 His Bachelor's thesis was on controlling the depth of a model hydrofoil wing in the MIT towing tank.